Urban Spatial DataFollow Us: Twitter Follow Us on Facebook YouTube Flickr | Share: Twitter Facebook

 - Recommended Citation(s)*:

 Center for International Earth Science Information Network - CIESIN - Columbia University.
 2019.
 2015 Urban Extents from VIIRS and MODIS for the Continental U.S. Using Machine Learning Methods.
-Palisades, NY: NASA Socioeconomic Data and Applications Center (SEDAC). https://doi.org/10.7927/a49b-sm16.
+Palisades, New York: NASA Socioeconomic Data and Applications Center (SEDAC). https://doi.org/10.7927/a49b-sm16.
 Accessed DAY MONTH YEAR.

 Liu, X., A. de Sherbinin and Y. Zhan.
 2019.
 Mapping Urban Extent at Large Spatial Scales Using Machine Learning Methods with VIIRS Nighttime Light and MODIS Daytime NDVI.
 Remote Sensing 11(10): 1247. https://doi.org/10.3390/rs11101247.